trackIT-Systems/sonari/back/docs/user_guide/installation.md

 ## Login

-For returning users, Whombat welcomes you with a login form.
+For returning users, Sonari welcomes you with a login form.
 Enter your username and password to access the home page.
-Whombat's user system supports multiple users, allowing for individual work tracking.
+Sonari's user system supports multiple users, allowing for individual work tracking.

 ![login](../assets/img/login.png)

 ## Home Screen

-Welcome to the Whombat Home screen!
+Welcome to the Sonari Home screen!
 After logging in, your view should resemble the image below:

 ![login page](../assets/img/homepage.png)